timpanogos/eveonline-third-party-documentation/docs/xmlapi/char_blueprints.md

         </tr>
         <tr>
             <td>itemID</td>
-            <td>bigint</td>
+            <td>long</td>
             <td>
                 Unique ID for this item.
-This is only guaranteed to be unique within this page load.
-                IDs are recycled over time and it is possible for this to happen.
-Also, items are not guaranteed to maintain the same itemID over time.
-When they are repackaged, stacks are split or merged, when they're assembled, and other actions can cause itemIDs to change.
+The ID of an item is stable if that item is not repackaged, stacked, detached from a stack, assembled, or otherwise altered.
+If an item is changed in one of these ways, then the ID will also change (see notes below).
             </td>
         </tr>
         <tr>